adarshkeshri/Face-Recognition-System/MainCode/readme.txt

-Main Code rests here
+Main Code rests here.

-use main.py to run the GUI APP
+Use Main.py to run the GUI APP.